 I know, I know…posts like this are highly subjective.

-However, when my friends and family come for a visit and ask about things to do in Savannah, these are the places I take them to explore first.
+However, when my friends and family come for a visit and ask about things to do in Savannah, these are the places I take them to see first.

 While this isn’t necessarily the same list I’d give to someone who has visited multiple times, these locations consistently impress first-time visitors.